maizzle/maizzle.com/content/docs/environments.md

 Sometimes you may need to define different values for attributes based on the Environment you're building for.

-While you may use ternaries in expressions to do so:
+While you could use long, verbose ternaries in expressions to do so:

 ```xml [src/templates/example.html]
 <x-main>